yazdrahobycha/kottans--frontend/README.md

 > <img src="task_linux_cli/LinuxQuiz4.png"
 > </details>

-1. This was my first encounter with the Linux command line, despite having used a Macbook for over six years.
-In the past, I had limited exposure to the terminal and had limited understanding of its functionality.
-However, I was excited to finally have the opportunity to manipulate my file system through the terminal.
-The article about the HTTP protocol was initially difficult to comprehend, as I had limited understanding of how a browser operates.
-Nevertheless, after multiple readings and extensive research, I was able to form a basic understanding of the subject.
-I am aware that there is still much to learn and I plan to revisit this topic in the future.
+1. Finally, I got to step into the mysterious world of the Linux command line!
+After using a Macbook for six whole years, I never really got around to exploring the terminal.
+But boy, am I excited to be manipulating my file system like a pro!
+The article about the HTTP protocol?
+That was a whole different story.
+I was like a deer in the headlights, not having a clue about how a browser works.
+But after some intense reading and research, I've got a basic understanding now.
+And the best part?
+I've still got so much more to learn!

-2. I was impressed by the information about the data transfer protocol and the coherence and thoroughness of these systems.
-I was also intrigued by the <code>chmode</code> command, which I initially saw as a magical solution for launching torrent programs.
-I was surprised to learn that it was simply a change of rights.
+2. Data transfer protocols and systems, huh?
+I was thoroughly impressed by the coherence and thoroughness of it all.
+And the <code>chmode</code> command?
+I thought it was some sort of magic solution to launch torrent programs, but nope!
+It's just a simple rights change.
+Who knew?

-3. I am already actively using various Linux commands, such as <code>cd</code>, <code>chmode</code>, <code>ls-l</code>, among others.
-Although I am still discovering the full potential of the terminal, I am moving in the right direction.
-As for the HTTP article, I have yet to fully understand its concepts and processes, as they are still abstract in my mind.
-However, I am confident that with time and continued learning, I will gradually fill in these gaps and apply my knowledge in a practical manner.
+3. I'm already using some of the Linux commands like a pro - <code>cd</code>, <code>chmode</code>, <code>ls-l</code>, and more.
+Although, I'm still discovering the terminal's full potential, I'm on the right path.
+As for the HTTP article, I'm still trying to wrap my head around it, but I'm confident that with time and more learning, I'll get there.
+After all, slow and steady wins the race!
+(Or at least, that's what Mom`s telling me.)

 ## Git Collaboration